basp-group/Faceted-HyperSARA/docs/source/setup.rst

    set to default, reliable values).
 Documentation for all the parameters involved is given in the :doc:`default` page.

 3. Configure :mat:scpt:`imaging.main_input_imaging` following the instructions
    provided in the documentation and the file itself.
+Blocks of variables to be configured are preceded with the instruction ``% TODO: to be adjusted by the user``.

 4. Run :mat:scpt:`imaging.main_input_imaging` with MATLAB.